niegit/nie-lab-mkdocs/docs/labs/networking/lab1.md

   - Choose **Update File** and upload your saved config file to the **Running Configuration**.
 Hit **Apply**.

 !!! danger "Connection Lost . . . 🤖"
-    Because you're updating to the running configuration, it should "instantly" switch to the IP stored in the config file.
-That means you're disconnected and need to update your NIC again. 😊
+    Because you're updating to the running configuration, it will instantly switch to the IP stored in the config file.
+That means you're disconnected and need to **update your NIC again.** 😊

   <br>
 **Reconnect to the Switch**